yycunc/SMNN/README.md

 Batch effect correction has been recognized to be indispensable when integrating scRNA-seq data from multiple batches.
 A recent study proposed an effective batch effect correction method based on mutual nearest neighbors (MNN) across batches (Haghverdi *et al.*, 2018).
 However, the original MNN method is unsupervised in that it ignores cluster label information of single cells, which can further improve effectiveness of batch effect correction, particularly under realistic scenarios where true biological differences are not orthogonal to batch effect.

 Thus, we propose SMNN for batch effect correction of scRNA-seq data via supervised mutual nearest neighbor detection.
 SMNN either takes cluster/cell-type label information as input or infers cell types using scRNA-seq clustering.
 It then detects mutual nearest neighbors within matched cell types and corrects batch effect accordingly.
-Compared to MNN, SMNN provides improved merging within the corresponding cell types across batches, and retains more cell type specific features after correction.
+Compared to MNN, SMNN provides improved merging within the corresponding cell types across batches, and retains more cell type specific features after correction, especially under realistic scenarios where different batches differ in many aspects including samples used, single cell capture technology employed, or library preparation approach adopted.

 SMNN is maintained by Yuchen Yang [yyuchen@email.unc.edu] and Gang Li [franklee@live.unc.edu].